 In Canada, Sportsnet and CBC Sports are sharing English-language coverage rights to the Stanley Cup.
 TVA Sports, meanwhile, is the exclusive French-language broadcaster.

-Premier Sports is the only platform showing the 2019 Stanley Cup playoffs in the UK.
+Premier Sports is the only platform showing the 2020 Stanley Cup playoffs in the UK.
 If you’d like, you can add these channels to your existing Sky or Virgin TV subscription (and watch online using the Sky Go or Virgin TV Go apps) but the easiest way for most people to stream the playoffs is to sign up for the Premier Player plan.
-This costs £9.99 per month, but there’s a one-month trial (which Virgin customers usually can’t take advantage of).
-As a result, you’ll be able to watch every remaining Stanley Cup fixture for free, provided you cancel before the trial ends.
+This costs £9.99 per month but unfortunately, there’s no free trial.

 How does the Stanley Cup work?